Misunderstood road rules

 - Drivers approaching a roundabout must indicate if turning left or right, or when making a U-turn at the roundabout, then indicate left to exit.

 - When entering a roundabout, drivers must slow or stop to give way to any vehicle already on the roundabout.
-You do not need to give way to the right.

 3. Indicating when reversing out of a parking space